 Baring Falls is nestled in the Going-to-the-Sun Road area in East Glacier.
 The place is easiest to reach while driving from the St. Mary/East Glacier entrance, located approximately 10 miles away.
 The distance from the West Glacier entrance to Barring Falls is nearly 40 miles.

-TIP: As of the summer season of 2021, Glacier National Park requires all its visitors wishing to visit any places along the Going-to-the-Sun Road area, including Baring Falls, to obtain an entry ticket.
-The ticket is needed during the busy summer season and can be purchased at recreation.gov.
+TIP: As of the summer season of 2024, Glacier National Park requires a vehicle reservation to visit the Going-to-the-Sun Road, Many Glacier, and North Fork.
+The reservation can be made at recreation.gov.

 When to Hike to Baring Falls

 Portion of the Going-to-the-Sun Road area is closed from mid-November through late June.
 To the delight of many waterfall enthusiasts, it doesn’t include the areas near the St. Mary entrance.
-With that said, the region welcomes the outdoor adventurers all year round.
-Moreover, thanks to its glacier-fed nature, Baring Falls ensures steady water flow most of the time.
+With that said, the region welcomes outdoor adventurers all year round.
+Moreover, as a glacier-fed nature waterfall, Baring Falls provides a steady flow throughout the year.

 Tips for Hiking to Baring Falls